ArundhatiApte/ResponsiveWebSockets.js/docs/API.md

 * `listener <function>`
 listener's signature: `(connection)`
-    * `connection <ResponsiveWebSocketServerConnection>` connection to the client
+    * `connection <ResponsiveWebSocketServerConnection>` server connection to the client

 The connection event occurs when the WebSocket client connects to the server.
 `this` link inside the handler points to an instance of the `ResponsiveWebSocketServer` class.
-`listener` can be `null.
+`listener` can be `null`.

 ### setUpgradeListener(listener)

-* `listenet <function>`
-сигнатура обработчика: `(httpRequest, handshakeAction)`
-    * `httpRequest <HttpRequest>` Запрос из модуля uWebSockets.js
-    * `handshakeAction <HandshakeAction>`
-    Объект, позволяющий принять или отклонить запрос на создание WebSocket соединения

-Устанавливает обработчик события, происходящего при запросе на создание WebSocket соединения.
-По умолчанию все подключения принимаются.
-Ссылка `this` внутри обработчика указывает на объект экземпляра `ResponsiveWebSocketServer`.
-`listener` может быть равен `null`.

-### setUpgradeListener(listener)

 * `listener <function>`
 listener's signature: `(httpRequest, handshakeAction)`
     * `httpRequest <HttpRequest>` Request from uWebSockets.js
     * `handshakeAction <HandshakeAction>`
     Object that can accept or reject a request for creating a WebSocket connection

-Sets the event handler that occurs when server receive request to create a WebSocket connection.
+Sets the listener of event that occurs when server receive request to create a WebSocket connection.
 By default, all connections are accepted.
 `this` link inside the handler points to the instance object `ResponsiveWebSocketServer'.
 `listener` can be `null`.